LAVLI-Food/lavli-next-js-tailwind-boilerplate/README.md

 4. **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 This is our desired setting.

-5. **`.env.sample`**: If your project needs ENV vars, put the skeleton/name of your vars in here so people know what vars you need to set up in your `.env` files. **BUT NEVER EVER EXPOSE ANY CREDENTIALS HERE!**
+5. **`.env.sample`**: If your project needs ENV vars, put the skeleton/name of your vars in here so people know what vars you need to set up in your `.env` files. **BUT NEVER EVER EXPOSE ANY SECRETS HERE!**

 6. **`.eslintrc.json`**: ESLint configuration file.